Greg-R/qsd2/README.md

 receiver module for the T41 Software Defined Transceiver.

 The goals of the QSD2 are to improve receiver performance, and in particular, the performance in the 10 meter amateur radio band.
+Please note that the designer of this project does not own a laboratory full of expensive test equipment.
+Much of the verification of the receiver performance has been done "on the air".
+There are no guarantees or other warranties of the performance of this receiver module.
+What you see is what you get!

 Gerber files for PCB fabrication are included in the gerbers folder.
 A PDF of the schematic (qsd2.pdf) is included for quick viewing of the circuit design.